vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 -q, --qual-threshold, Threshold for trimming based on average quality in a window.
 Default 20
 ```

 The quality may be any score from 0 to 40.
 The default of 20 is much too low for a robust analysis.
 We want to select only reads with a quality of 30 or better.
-Additionally, the desired length of each read is 35bp.
-Again, we see that a default of 20 is much too low for analysis confidence.
+Additionally, the desired length of each read is 45bp.
 Lastly, we must know the scoring type.
 While the quality type is not listed on the SRA pages, most SRA reads use the "sanger" quality type.
 Unless explicitly stated, try running sickle using the sanger qualities.
 If an error is returned, try illumina.
 If another error is returned, lastly try solexa.

 The full slurm script which is called [sickle.sh](/Quality_Control/sickle.sh) is stored in the Quality_Control folder.

 At the end of the run, each run will produce **3** files, a *trimmed forward read file*, *trimmed reverse read file* and a *singles file*.
-Singles file will contain the reads which did not have a paired read to start with.
+Singles file will contain the reads whose pair failed to pass the thresholds set in the sickle step.
 The following files will be produced at the end of the run:
 ```
 Quality_Control/
 ├── trim_U13_R1.fastq